The Immortal Iron Fist: "The Seven Capital Cities of Heaven" (#8–14)

 Summoned by Yu-Ti, Iron Fist has to compete in a tournament against champions from other cities, that will decide the order in which each of the Seven Cities of Heaven will appear on Earth.
 During the tournament, it is discovered that the leaders of the Seven Cities had secretly erected gateways between Earth and each city without the knowledge of the populace.
 The corruption of the leaders of the Seven Cities of Heaven has spurred Iron Fist, his master Lei Kung the Thunderer, Orson Randall's daughter, and the Prince of Orphans to secretly plan a revolution.
-Meanwhile, Crane Mother and Xao, a high-ranking HYDRA operative, are planning to destroy K'un-Lun by using a portal to deliver a train full of explosives to the city.
+Meanwhile, Crane Mother and Xao, a high-ranking Hydra operative, are planning to destroy K'un-Lun by using a portal to deliver a train full of explosives to the city.

 With the help of the other Immortal Weapons, Danny destroys the train by extending his chi to find the train's electro-magnetic field, transforming himself into "a human bullet."
 Meanwhile, the revolution orchestrated by Lei Kung and Orson's daughter proves successful, with Nu-an, the Yu-Ti of K'un-Lun fleeing in terror.
 As Danny confronts Xao, he reveals that there is an eighth city of Heaven, before killing himself.
 In the aftermath, Steel Serpent surrenders, seeking to redeem himself to the people of K'un-Lun.
-Danny suggests Lei Kung as the new Yu-Ti, with Orson's nameless daughter as the new Thunderer.
+Danny suggests Lei Kung as the new Yu-Ti, with Randall's nameless daughter as the new Thunderer.

 "The Story of the Iron Fist Bei Bang-Wen" (#15)

-This issue focus on the life of Bei Bang-Wen, the Iron Fist that fought the English during the Second Opium War, circa 1860 A.D.
+This issue focus on the life of Bei Bang-Wen, an Iron Fist who fought the English during the Second Opium War, circa 1860 A.D.